 We didn’t have a huge budget when we were in Copenhagen.
 Breakfast wasn’t included in our hotel deal so we knew we’d have to source all our meals while we were there.
 Many of the places I mention in this post also offer breakfast, brunch, and lunches.
 But, as we were going out for dinner every night we decided not to eat out for the other meals to try and save money.

 There was a Lidl just around the corner from our hotel, so every morning we went there to buy some fresh pastries.
-Luckily, the ingredients and allergens list was really simple to understand so it was easy to find vegan options there.
+Luckily, the ingredients and allergens list were really simple to understand so it was easy to find vegan options there.

 Vegan Hot Dog